joseorpa/openshift-ovn-kubernetes-log-debug/README.md

 - **Dynamic Node Discovery:** Automatically fetches node names from your Kubernetes cluster
 - **Flexible Kubeconfig Support:** Use command-line arguments or interactive prompts for kubeconfig path
+- **SSL Certificate Bypass:** Option to disable SSL verification for clusters with self-signed certificates
 - **Targeted Configuration:** Filter nodes by pod name pattern to apply settings only to specific nodes
 - **Automated Application:** Creates or replaces the `ConfigMap` directly in the specified namespace
 - **Pod Restart Option:** Automatically restart ovnkube-node pods to immediately apply debug logging